 Similarities And Differences Between Ferrets And Chinchillas

 Both ferrets and chinchillas are cute and cuddly pets.
 But that is where their similarities end.
-Ferrets are a part of the weasel family (although many people erroneously believe them to be rodents).
+Ferrets are a part of the weasel family (although many people erroneously believe them to be rodents) and they do not resemble chinchillas.
 Chinchillas, on the other hand, are rodents.

 In the wild, chinchillas love being a part of a group.
 They are social beings.
 Even in captivity, they prefer the company of their own kind.

 On the other hand, wild ferrets are solitary creatures.
 As pets, they prefer being on their own and may not need company at all.

 Chins are prey.
 Many birds and mammals feast upon them.
 This is the main reason why they prefer living in groups in nature.
 There is safety in numbers.

 Wild ferrets, on the other hand, are predatory beings.
 They are especially vicious to small creatures like chinchillas.